**FULL** A Unique Professional Development Opportunity!

 - How these “humanship” skills can be applied to your professional relationships, your work with clients or students, and your personal life.

-- How to differentiate (in theory and in practice) between equine-assisted mental health and equine-assisted learning, what clients or students are appropriate for which intervention, and how to recognize safe and ethical equine-assisted programs.
+- How to differentiate between equine-assisted mental health and equine-assisted learning, what clients or students are appropriate for which intervention, and how to recognize safe and ethical equine-assisted programs.

 What to Expect